How To Get The Perfect Tie-Dye Every Time, According To Fashion Designers

 While, both designers agree that there’s beauty in the resulting design, no matter how it turns out, there is some technique that goes into making sure that the greens don't mix with the yellows to form a not-so-flattering brown hue you’ll never want to wear.

-With that in mind, the designers behind our favorite tie-dye fashions were more than happy to share how they get the perfect at-home spiral every time.
+With that in mind, the designers behind our favourite tie-dye fashions were more than happy to share how they get the perfect at-home spiral every time.
 Ahead, their tips.

 Step 1: Pick your materials